 - Projects, emergency shelters, safe havens and street outreach are aligned with the Housing First model and recognize their roles to encompass housing advocacy and rapid connection to permanent housing.
 Staff in crisis response and outreach operate under the philosophy that all people experiencing homelessness are housing ready. - Strong and direct referral linkages and relationships exist between street outreach and emergency shelters and rapid re-housing, transitional housing and permanent supportive housing.
-Outreach teams and frontline staff are aware and trained in how to assist people experiencing homelessness to apply for and obtain permanent housing.
+Outreach teams and frontline staff are aware and trained in how to assist people experiencing homelessness to apply for and obtain permanent housing. - The CoC has a unified, streamlined, and user-friendly community-wide coordinated entry process for applying for supportive housing and servies. - The CoC has a coordinated assessment system for matching individuals and families experiencing homelessness to the most appropriate housing and services. - The CoC has a data-driven approach to prioritizing the highest needs cases for housing assistance whether through analysis of lengths of stay in HMIS, vulnerability indices, or data on utilization of emergency services. - The CoC coordinates policymakers, funders, service providers and people with lived experience to collaboratively conduct planning and align resources to increase availability of affordable and supportive housing and to ensure the

-- The CoC has a Coordinated Entry system for matching people experiencing homelessness to the most appropriate housing and services, where individuals experiencing homelessness and extremely high need families are matched to permanent housing. - The CoC has a data-driven approach to prioritizing the highest needs cases for housing assistance whether through analysis of lengths of stay in HMIS, vulnerability indices, or data on utilization of emergency services. - Policymaker, funders and providers collaboratively conduct planning and raise and align resources to increase availability of affordable and supportive housing and to ensure the range of affordable and supportive housing options and models are available to maximize housing choice among people experiencing homelessness. - Policies and regulations related to permanent housing, social and health services, benefit and entitlement programs, and other essential services, support and do not inhibit the implementation of the Housing First approach.
+- range of affordable and supportive housing options and models are available to maximize housing choice among people experiencing homelessness. - CoC membership agency policies and regulations related to permanent housing, social and health services, benefit and entitlement programs, and other essential services, support and do not inhibit the implementation of the Housing First approach.
 For instance, eligibility and screening policies for benefit and entitlement programs or housing do not require the completion of treatment or achievement of sobriety as a prerequisite.